pghvlaans/sbotools/man/post-release/sboclean.1.md

 with extreme prejudice.
 One of **\--dist**, **\--work** or **\--option** must be specified for this script to do anything.

+Root privileges are required to run **sboclean**.
 If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script exits with a diagnostic message.

 ## OPTIONS